allensandiego/allensandiego.github.io/peek/help.md

 ## I can't control the PTZ of my camera. {#cant-ptz}

 Check your control setup in the monitor settings using the Shinobi web user interface.

 To control the camera using Peek, go to the monitor screen.
-Use swipe left and right to move camera view horizontally.
-Use swipe up and down to move camera view vertically.
+Swipe left and right to move camera view horizontally.
+Swipe up and down to move camera view vertically.

 Click [here](https://shinobi.video/articles/2018-11-24-how-to-setup-ptz-in-shinobi) for instructions on setting PTZ in Shinobi.

-**NOTE**

-Zoom and enable/disable night vision are currently not supported.
+**NOTE:** Zoom and enable/disable night vision are currently not supported.